rapid7/insightconnect-plugins/bmc_remedy_itsm/help.md

 ### Add Incident Work Note

-This action is used to add a work note to an incident.
+This action is used to add a work note to an Incident.

 #### Input